 Protective design is not just about preventing or minimizing the tragedies of terrorist attacks or active aggressor events, it’s also about protecting building occupants from fire and smoke hazards.
 Protogetic proudly partners with the world’s leading door manufacturers, offering the most comprehensive selection of fire rated doors of any protective design marketplace.

 Fire rated doors or fire resistant doors are specially designed and constructed to slow and even prevent a fire from spreading to adjacent areas of a building.
 The key to these fire doors is creating ample time for egress so people can escape danger safely.
-Not surprisingly, these doors are rated in time increments of 20, 45, 60, 90 and a maximum of 180 minutes.
+These doors are rated in time increments of 20, 45, 60, 90 and a maximum of 180 minutes after being exposed to temperatures up to 1,925 degrees.

 Fireproof doors have several component requirements.
 They must have an intumescent strip that expands when exposed to heat.
 Intumescent strips are vital to a door’s safety performance as they prevent smoke incursion beyond the door opening.
 This allows people to breathe better and longer as most fire deaths occur from smoke inhalation.
 It also aids occupants in better visibility during escape so they do not mistakenly walk into the fire’s path.